ingaheiland/ingaheiland.github.io/README.md

 ![](pics/Heiland04i.jpg)

 ## Welcome
 I am a 5th year doctoral student in economics at the University of Munich, Germany and junior researcher at the Ifo Institute in Munich.
 My supervisor is Prof. Gabriel Felbermayr, PhD.
 My research focuses on issues related to international trade, migration, and international finance.

+I will be on the job market in the 2016/2017 season and I will be available for interviews at the AEA Meeting in Chicago, January 6-8, 2017.

 I obtained my undergraduate education from Tuebingen University, Germany.
 In the course of my graduate studies I have visited the University of Missouri at Columbia, Stanford University, and the University of Colorado at Boulder.